create3000/jekyll-vrml/README.md

 # jekyll-vrml

-Adds support for X3D VRML syntax highlighting to Jekyll.
+Adds support for VRML syntax highlighting to Jekyll.
+This allows developers to easily integrate and display X3D content within their Jekyll-powered websites.

 ## Usage